crutchcorn/ReikazeRamblesRedux/content/reikaze/posts/in-defense-of-original-hardware-a-discussion-on-roms-a-1828242842/index.md

 There’s one quote that’ll always ring in my mind about piracy, and it’s still relevant now:

-> “*Piracy is almost always a service problem and not a pricing problem.*“- Gabe Newell﻿
+> “*Piracy is almost always a service problem and not a pricing problem.*“- Gabe Newell

 The reason so many people flock to solutions like Emuparadise is simply put because they provide a much better solution than the alternative.
 Even for games that aren’t super obscure like *GoldenEye 007*, you’d have to get an n64 because nothing’s BC with N64(and it isn’t on VC) then and you’d have to either go to a retro game store or go online to eBay and pick it up - which is much more annoying than just downloading an emulator and ROM, then playing it on your PC.
 Hell, there are people in [certain regions like Iran](https://mashable.com/2017/08/20/nintendo-iran-club/#urKV7Yyt6iqd) where game companies aren’t even supported, and they have no legal way of buying very common games other than importing or from third parties.\
 \